Manja Rogan: WFC Olimpija Ljubljana, 2018–2023

 In the 2021–22 season, Rogan continued a breakthrough season.
 On 24 April 2022, she played her 200th game in Slovenian Women's League in a 9–0 win against WFC Cerklje.
 On 11 May 2022, she played the 2022 Slovenian Cup final against WFC Ljubljana.
 WFC Olimpija Ljubljana won the final 0–1, and Rogan lifted her seventh Slovenian Cup trophy and second for the club.
-The last round in championship, 21 May 2022, she played decisive game for the champion against WFC Pomurje, which ended up a 0–0 draw.
+The last round in championship, 21 May 2022, she played decisive game for the champion against NK Mura, which ended up a 0–0 draw.
 WFC Olimpija Ljubljana claimed runner-up, what was a bitter disappointment.
 Rogan finished the season with 23 appearances in all competitions, where she scored 20 goals, including 2 in Slovenian Cup.

 In the 2022–23 season, Rogan made 21 appearances, scoring 17 goals, including 1 in Slovenian Cup.
 On 6 May 2023, she played the 2023 Slovenian Cup final against WFC Mura.
 In the second half, the game was stopped due to heavy rain, and after returning to the pitch, Rogan scored a special free-kick goal.
 The game ended up a 1–3, and WFC Olimpija Ljubljana claimed runner-up.
 On 21 May 2023, the championship finished, and WFC Olimpija Ljubljana claimed runner-up.

 In July 2023, Rogan finished her career in Slovenian Women’s League with 222 appearances, where she scored 178 goals.
 She played 33 games in Slovenian Cup, and she scored 11 goals.